bugzmanov/nes_ebook/src/afterwords.md

 </div>

 <div id="mobile">
 Hey there!
-I’m Rafael Bagmanov, software developer from NYC. <br/>I write in scala, rust and clojure.
-I usually work on data crunching software in the coal mines of backend engineering. <br/><br/>And I’m a big fan of distributed systems, data-intensive apps and functional programming.
+I’m Rafael Bagmanov, software developer from NYC. <br/>I write in Scala, Rust, and Clojure.
+I usually work on data-crunching software in the coal mines of backend engineering. <br/><br/>And I’m a big fan of distributed systems, data-intensive apps, and functional programming.

 You can find more about me on:
 * [Twitter](https://twitter.com/bugzmanov)